-To manage this crush, many parks across the country are instituting entry limits.
-Some, including Yosemite and Rocky Mountains are requiring reservations just to enter this summer.
-Glacier National Park’s passes for driving the famed Going to the Sun Road sold out in minutes for the entire month of June.
-Yosemite’s day-visit permits are currently unavailable until August, and many of its campgrounds are booked through summer (though additional opportunities for both are being added).
+To manage this crush, many parks across the country have instituted entry limits.
+Some are requiring reservations just to enter: Yosemite until Sept.
+30, and Rocky Mountains until Oct.
+11. Glacier National Park's passes for driving the famed Going to the Sun Road sold out in minutes for the entire month of June.
+(You'll need a pass to drive the road up until Sept.
+6).

-Despite this surge in demand, travelers can still find ways to enjoy the nature, the beauty and, yes, even the solitude of national parks this summer.
-Read on for some keys to making your 2021 experience a good one.
+Despite this surge in demand, travelers can still find ways to enjoy the nature, the beauty and, yes, even the solitude of national parks.
+Read on for some keys to making your experience a good one.

 Research your destination thoroughly

-The first essential for planning a national park visit this summer is to check early and often about park access, regulations and services.
+The first essential for planning a national park visit during the pandemic is to check early and often about park access, regulations and services.
 Due to COVID-19 health measures and the anticipated surge in visitors, certain park areas and services, like shuttles, may be limited, reservations only, or closed altogether.

 "I've been visiting and covering parks for 25 years, and planning for this summer is definitely going to be a challenge,” says Candy Harrington, author of National Park Lodges for Wheelers and Slow Walkers.
 “The parks all have their own rules, and it's been a zoo trying to keep track of them all.”

 Fortunately, the parks update their regulations online frequently, so information is available.
-But “just be sure to check again a few days before arrival to make sure there are no procedural changes,” Harrington cautions.
+But “just be sure to check again a few days before arrival to make sure there are no procedural changes,” cautions Candy Harrington, author of National Park Lodges for Wheelers and Slow Walkers.
 The parks-affiliated website Recreation.gov is another good resource to research the latest park requirements and to make reservations.

-Using the reservation systems for access, lodging, camping and wilderness permits is a must this summer.
-Yosemite's Gediman warns that “even if you have a senior pass, you'll be denied entry here without a reservation.”
-Parks such as Acadia (Maine), Zion (Utah) and Haleakala (Hawaii) will require advance reservations for certain areas and times, even while general park access is open.
-The good news is that with the reservations systems, crowding will be reduced.
+Using the reservation systems for access, lodging, camping and wilderness permits is a must.
+Scott Gediman, Yosemite's public affairs officer, warns that “even if you have a senior pass, you'll be denied entry here without a reservation.”
+Some parks are requiring advance reservations for certain areas or times, as noted above.
+The good news is that with the reservations systems, crowding is reduced.

 Flexibility is important for making the most out of a park visit.
 Heading a little off the beaten track or trying out a different style of lodging will not only make your trip more enjoyable, it also may be the only possible way to do it.